-Award: Associate in science in nursing
+Award: Associate in science in nursing Program location: South Omaha Campus

 The associate degree nurse has both dependent and independent functions within a variety of healthcare environments throughout the community.
 This member of the healthcare team selects from a variety of therapeutic nursing interventions to provide care for clients.
 Graduates of this program are eligible to write the National Licensure Examination (NCLEX-RN) for licensure as a registered nurse.